 Something other than books and journals ...

 Articles and other writings about the LGBTQ depictions in movies can be found in many publications.
-You can use Film & Television Literature Index, Communication & Mass Media Complete (CMMC) or the Summon box below to find articles.
+You can use Film & Television Literature Index, Communication & Mass Media Complete (CMMC) or the search box at the top of the page.